getify/Functional-Light-JS/ch7.md

 		, [] );
 ```

-There are many other ways to implement this algorithm using more imperative approaches like loops, and many of them are likely "more efficient" performance-wise.
-However, the advantage of either of these approaches is that they use existing built-in list operations, which makes them easier to chain/compose alongside other list operations.
+**Note:** There are many other ways to implement this algorithm using more imperative approaches like loops, and many of them are likely "more efficient" performance-wise.
+However, the advantage of either of these presented approaches is that they use existing built-in list operations, which makes them easier to chain/compose alongside other list operations.
 We'll talk more about those concerns later in this chapter.

-However we implement `unique(..)`, its usage nicely produces a new list with no duplicates:
+`unique(..)` nicely produces a new list with no duplicates:

 ```js
 unique( [1,4,7,1,3,1,7,9,2,6,4,0,5,3] );